René Binder: 2020

 For the following year, Binder switched to Inter Europol Competition for another season in the ELMS, teaming up with Matevos Isaakyan and Jakub Śmiechowski.
-With a pair of top ten results, the outfit finished twelfth in the teams' standings.
+With a pair of top-ten results, the outfit finished twelfth in the teams' standings.

 2021

 At the start of 2021, Binder partook in the Asian Le Mans Series alongside Yifei Ye and Ferdinand Habsburg with Algarve Pro-run G-Drive Racing.
 The campaign began strongly, as a fortunately timed pit stop under full-course yellow conditions granted the team victory at the season opener in Dubai.
 Another win followed the next day, as Binder took the lead during his opening stint before handing the car to his teammates.
 Despite a clean sweep by title rivals Jota at Yas Marina, second and fourth-placed finishes were enough for Binder, Ye and Habsburg to claim the title.

-In the ELMS, the Austrian moved teams once again, this time entering as part of the Duqueine Team.
+In the ELMS, Binder moved teams once again, this time entering as part of the Duqueine Team.
 He, Tristan Gommendy, and Memo Rojas ran in the upper midfield for the majority of the season, with a highlight coming at Spa-Francorchamps, where the team finished second.
 Fifth place overall would end up being Duqueine's final result.